AndresUribe1234/Habits-back/README.md

 ## Production Environment

-The app is live and running on the production environment.
+The app is live at https://habits-back-three.vercel.app/ and is running in the production environment.

 ## License

 This project is licensed under the terms of the MIT license.
-See the [LICENSE](https://github.com/AndresUribe1234/Habits-back/blob/main/LICENSE.txt) file for more information.
+See the [LICENSE.txt](https://github.com/AndresUribe1234/Habits-back/blob/main/LICENSE.txt) file for more information.

 ## Contact

-If you have any questions or
+If you have any questions or comments about the app, feel free to contact me at [anduri1997@gmail.com](mailto:anduri1997@gmail.com).